CSchoel/arbitrary-but-fixed/_drafts/introduction-to-cobol.md

 A lot of people have written amazing and detailed COBOL guides and here I am, having solved one exercise of [Advent of Code](https://adventofcode.com/) 2024 in COBOL.
 Why should you listen to me introducing a language I barely know?
-The short answer is that the COBOL guides I found value precision and proper contextualization over speed.
+Well, the COBOL guides I found value precision and proper contextualization over speed.
 This is the opposite: If you want to spend no less than 30 minutes but be able to write a rudimentary COBOL program after that, I'm here for you.

 ## Hello world